davekilian/primer/basic/calc.md

 ---
 layout: chapter
-title: A Basic Computer&#58; Digital Logic
+title: A Basic Computer&#58; Calculation
 ---

----

-TODO: rename this page, it should be obvious in the TOC that we're going to build our calculator now

----

-Now that we understand how to build classical analog (non-digital circuits), and we understand binary, it's time to get cracking on our computer!
-We're going to start by designing a digital circuit that can perform calculations.

-A digital circuit is no different from a regular circuit; the only thing that makes a circuit "digital" is our design goal.
-Analog (non-digital) circuit design usually involves carefully designing the circuit to make sure electricity flows through all parts of the circuit at a predictable rate; digital circuits focus more on switching whole parts of the circuit on and off.

-In particular, we're going to build digital logic circuits.
-That basically means that we're going to use switching to represent binary numbers: a switched-on portion of the circuit where electricity can flow corresponds to a binary 1, whereas a switched-off part of the circuit where electrons cannot flow corresponds to a binary 0:

-> Diagrams showing a switched-on line labeled 1 and a switched-off line labeled 0

-In this chapter, we're going to use the transisitor and grounding elements from the previous chapter to build circuits that perform calculations on binary numbers.
-But before we build up to full arithmetic, we need a more basic kind of digital operation: Boolean logic.
+Now that we understand the basic concepts of building digital logic circuits, it's time to build ourselves a calculator: the kind that lives deep inside the heart of every computer.
+Once we have our calculator, we can move on to programmability, upgrading our dumb calculator into a rudimentary computer!

 ## Boolean Logic

+The first kinds of calculations we're going to implement using our newfound digital logic circuit skills will be Boolean operations, which are operations on single-bit binary numbers ($0$ and $1$).
+We'll end up using these to build multi-bit binary operations like addition and subtraction.

 The name "Boolean" in Boolean logic comes from George Boole, who is commonly credited with inventing it.
-Boolean logic is the mathematics of single-digit binary operations.

-One common use of Boolean logic is to model logical reasoning, of the kind 'if `this` then `that`.'
+The name "logic" comes from a common use of Boolean logic: to model logical reasoning, of the kind 'if `this` then `that`.'
 To make it easier to understand Boolean logic, we often rename our binary digits to the more human-friendly terms `true` and `false`:

 | Binary Value | Boolean Value |
 | ------------ | ------------- |